hellt/netdevops.me/content/post/2020/netconf-console-docker.md

 I've been spoiled by Rust/Go tools that are self-contained, dependency-free and almost platform-agnostic.
 To achieve the same level of hassle-free for python tool I practice containerization.

 So I decided to put `netconf-console` in a whale protected cage by building a multi-stage docker image.
 Even though there are [some](https://hub.docker.com/search?q=netconf%20console&type=image) images for the netconf-console, they are all outdated, based on an old version of the tool and use python2 under the hood.
 Its 2020 here, so I wanted to create a fresh, small image based off of the recent netconf-console code and running with python3.

+> Of course you can install the netconf-console with pip as usual: `pip install netconf-console`

 So here it is, a multi-stage build [Dockerfile](https://github.com/hellt/netconf-console-docker/blob/master/Dockerfile) that builds `netconf-console` in Alpine linux with python3.7.
 The result of this build can be found at the relevant [docker hub page](https://hub.docker.com/repository/docker/hellt/netconf-console).